dotnet/sourcelink/README.md

   </PropertyGroup>
 ```

-Including PDBs in the .nupkg is generally no longer recommended as it increases the size of the package and thus restore time for projects that consume your package, regardless of whether the user needs to debug through the source code of your library or not.
-That said, .snupkg symbol packages have some limitations:
+Keep in mind that including PDBs in the .nupkg increases the size of the package and thus restore time for projects that consume your package, regardless of whether the user needs to debug through the source code of your library or not.

+.snupkg symbol packages have following limitations:

-- They do not currently support Windows PDBs (generated by VC++, or for managed projects that set build property `DebugType` to `full`)
+- They do not support Windows PDBs (generated by VC++, or for managed projects that set build property `DebugType` to `full`)
 - They require the library to be built by newer C#/VB compiler (Visual Studio 2017 Update 9).
 - The consumer of the package also needs Visual Studio 2017 Update 9 debugger.
 - Not supported by [Azure DevOps Artifacts](https://azure.microsoft.com/en-us/services/devops/artifacts) service.

-Consider including PDBs in the main package only if it is not possible to use .snupkg for the above reasons.
+Consider including PDBs in the main package if it is not possible to use .snupkg for the above reasons.
 For managed projects, consider switching to Portable PDBs by setting `DebugType` property to `portable`.
 This is the default for .NET SDK projects, but not classic .NET projects.

 ## Builds

-Pre-release builds are available from Azure DevOps public feed: `https://pkgs.dev.azure.com/dnceng/public/_packaging/dotnet-tools/nuget/v3/index.json` ([browse](https://dev.azure.com/dnceng/public/_packaging?_a=feed&feed=dotnet-tools)).
+Pre-release builds are available from Azure DevOps public feed: `https://pkgs.dev.azure.com/dnceng/public/_packaging/dotnet8/nuget/v3/index.json` ([browse](https://dev.azure.com/dnceng/public/_packaging?_a=feed&feed=dotnet8)).

 [![Build Status](https://dnceng.visualstudio.com/public/_apis/build/status/SourceLink%20PR?branchName=main)](https://dnceng.visualstudio.com/public/_build/latest?definitionId=297?branchName=main)